MateuszLesniak1991/hybrid-fintech-lakehouse/README.md

 | order by events desc
 ```

-The resulting Eventhouse dataset is ready for real-time dashboards and Power BI reporting.
+The resulting Eventhouse dataset is used by both a Microsoft Fabric Real-Time Dashboard and a Power BI fraud monitoring report.

 ### Fabric evidence